alesantuz/musclesyneRgies/paper/paper.md

 ## 6 0.019 -12.487793 -3.927612 19.94019  2.014160 -5.136108
 ```

-It is also possible to read directly from ASCII files such as tab-separated txt or comma-separated csv and then use the following function to automatically create the list of objects of class `EMG` needed for the subsequent steps using the function `rawdata`.
+It is also possible to read directly from ASCII files such as tab-separated txt or comma-separated csv and then, using the function `rawdata`, automatically create the list of objects of class `EMG` needed for the subsequent steps.

 ## Raw data processing

-Raw EMG is commonly filtered before factorization.
-If the length of the data set needs reduction, the function `subsetEMG` can help.
-If no subsetting is needed, raw data can be filtered done as follows:
+Raw EMG is commonly rectified and filtered before factorization.
+If the length of the data set needs reduction, the function `subsetEMG` can help to remove unnecessary data points.
+If no subsetting is needed, raw data can be filtered as follows:

 ```r